A Response to Gary Yourofsky's Essays on Violence, Pacifism and Rape

 He clarifies his position further in his essay More Problems with Pacifism:

 "I think rape is purely evil.
 I don't support it.
 Don't be stupid.
 Rape is the most evil act of violence that can ever be committed, which is why I wish it happens to evil people.
-I hope Nazis, KKK member, and domestic abusers get raped, too… Go rent the movie Law Abiding Citizen and watch Gerard Butler's character carry out some poetic justice on the man who raped his wife and daughter.
+I hope Nazis, KKK members, and domestic abusers get raped, too… Go rent the movie Law Abiding Citizen and watch Gerard Butler's character carry out some poetic justice on the man who raped his wife and daughter.
 It warms my heart no end."
 [The most disturbing part of this quote is the last sentence.]

 So, despite his "testimony", Yourofsky clearly does support rape… only for bad people.
 Somehow, in his mind, rape is not rape when it happens to people he believes deserve it.
 It is there in black and white on his website!
 No wonder he has received so much flack from the vegan community over the years: he comes across as psychopathically right-wing in his views on crime and capital punishment — an animal liberating Neocon in a movement where most into veganism and animal rights are liberal or left-wing.
 And as most vegans are women [80% of US vegans are women], there has naturally been huge uproar specifically about the sentence: "Every woman ensconced in fur should endure a rape so vicious that it scars them forever."